wolfitdm/switchere/README.md

 Switchere Add Apple Pay to your wallet

 0.0 to give your clients the option to use Apple Pay, which you will then receive in your bitcoin wallet, follow these steps

 0.1 sw worker install this script , install tampermonkey chrome addon from the chrome extension store and press here on the greasyfork site

 https://greasyfork.org/en/scripts/555815-switchere-add-apple-pay-to-your-wallet

  the install button

 1.0 sw worker register a account here https://switchere.com/de/sign-up and use for that a byom.de email address the can you get here https://www.byom.de/nachrichten/privatdetekteien, the id is the first part of the email address, open the

-dist/poll_byom_emails_for_switchere.exe your-byom-email-id@byom.de
+poll_byom_emails_auth_code_switchere/dist/poll_byom_emails_for_switchere.exe your-byom-email-id@byom.de

+the can find you here https://github.com/wolfitdm/switchere/archive/refs/heads/main.zip

 then press the get auth code button on this site https://switchere.com/de/sign-up